CrudeXD/Programming-Challenges/README.md

-# hello-world
-This is my first repository.
-Yay.
-So I am pretty new to this whole GitHub thing, so far it sounds pretty neat.
+# All my Python3 Challenges.

+Hi, this is a collection of my beginner to intermediate python problems.
+The main focus is on arrays and functions.
+I hope you find this useful.